-Reagan is known to have been gifted a Vulcain Cricket but was mainly seen wearing his Rolex Datejust.
-Reagan also owned a Colibri watch which was bought at auction by a subsequent US politician.
+Reagan is known to have been gifted a Vulcain Cricket but was mainly seen wearing his Rolex Datejust (a watch that now runs from about $7,000 to $17,000 new depending on bracelet, dial, and bezel choices).
+Reagan also owned a Colibri watch which was bought at auction by a subsequent U.S. politician (see #10).

 8. Bill Clinton

-During his presidency Clinton was most often seen wearing a Timex Ironman timepiece.
+During his presidency Clinton was most often seen wearing a Timex Ironman timepiece (currently priced $29 and up at Walmart).
 Clinton’s watch collection has expanded considerably since he left office in 2001, including but not limited to: